View Bruce McCabe's Obituary on PostCrescent.com and share memories

 Bruce H. McCabe

-Kaukauna - Bruce H. McCabe, age 71, of Kaukauna, passed away peacefully surrounded by his family after a battle with heart disease.
+Kaukauna - Bruce H. McCabe "Grandpa Bruce", age 71, of Kaukauna, passed away peacefully surrounded by his family after a hard-fought battle with heart disease.
+He was born on January 7, 1948, son of the late Clayton "Sputs" and Kathleen (Femal) McCabe.

+Bruce attended Holy Cross grade school and graduated from Kaukauna High School in 1966.
+He proudly served in the U.S. Airforce stationed in Berlin, Germany from 1966-1970.
+While there, he gladly participated in Greco-Roman wrestling, football, and especially enjoyed rugby.
+Since the age of 18 he has been employed by Thilmany Pulp & Paper (currently Ahlstrom Munksjö), holding the title of "professional popcorn maker."
+Being a perfectionist, it served him well to be the last "old school" go-to guy.
+He was a very dedicated customer service employee that took pride in his work.

+Bruce and Sue were married September 26, 1986 and traveled all over the country following their children and grandchildren's sporting events.
+It is what he lived for!
+Numerous times he would help them "tweak" their skills whether they wanted him to or not.

+Bruce is survived by his "lovely" wife Sue (as he listed in his phone); children: Marisa (Steve) Binkowski, Jackie (Cory) Disch, Matt (Gayle) McCabe and Katie McCabe (special friend Heath Buechel); grandchildren: Nicole Litscher, Brandon (Stephanie) Kircher, Lisa Kircher, Alyssa and Brianna Binkowski, Nathan, Kaelynn and Aubrey Disch, Jordan and Madison McCabe, Croix VanAbel (and his father Kyle); great grandchildren: Nicholas and Ronin Litscher, Ezra and Beckett Kircher; sister, Kitty (Rick) Jedwabny; brother, Jeff (Barb) McCabe; favorite mother-in-law, Joan and father-in-law, "pooor" Francie Gerow; in-laws: Patty (Tom) Mooney, Daniel Gerow, Mary Ann Stingle, Amy (Kevin) Schroeder and Linda (Gary) Tessen; Godchild Emily (Stingle) VanKauwenberg, foreign exchange student Szymon "Shimmy" Majtas, and longtime friends Denny and Nancy Lauer.
+Along with many nieces, nephews, relatives and friends.

+Bruce was preceded in death by his parents, Sputs and Kathleen McCabe and his beloved son, Kevin.

 Visitation will be held on Sunday, August 18, 2019, from 2:00 p.m. until 6:00 p.m. at the Holy Cross "Carl Giordana" Gymnasium, 309 Desnoyer Street, Kaukauna (use the Sarah Street/Gym entrance by the parking lot).
-Visitation will continue in the Gym on Monday, from 9:00 a.m. until the time of the service at 12:00 noon.
+Visitation will continue in the gym on Monday from 9:00 a.m. until the time of the service at 12:00 noon.
 In honor of Bruce's love of sports, please wear sports casual clothing including jerseys, hats, polos or Kaukauna attire.
+Interment will be in St. Mary Cemetery.
+For online condolences, please visit www.verkuilenfh.com.

+In lieu of flowers a memorial for local veterans will be established.